Editor’s note 6/21/2016:

 The SharePoint mobile app on Windows, iOS and Android.

 Users can also have multiple accounts online and on-premises, and can easily switch between them.

-The SharePoint mobile app for iOS is now available, followed by versions for Windows and Android in the second half of 2016.
-And a planned, future update to the app will bring company news and announcements to your device.
+The SharePoint mobile app for iOS, SharePoint mobile app for Android and SharePoint app for Windows 10 Mobile are now available.
+And a planned future update to the apps will bring company news and announcements to your device.

 Experience SharePoint home within Office 365

 The new SharePoint home creates a space for SharePoint on the web within Office 365 that allows you to quickly find and create sites.
 And just like the SharePoint mobile app, the SharePoint home web experience enables you to easily find and discover the places, information and people you need to be productive.

 Users simply click the SharePoint tile from the Office 365 app launcher—formally the Sites tile but with the same logo—to launch a redesigned, modern and responsive user experience with intelligence and site activities front and center.